Yantai: History

 During the Xia and Shang dynasties, the region was inhabited by indigenous people vaguely known to the Chinese as the "Eastern Barbarians" (Dongyi).
 Under the Zhou, they were colonized and sinicized as the state of Lai.
 Lai was annexed by Qi in 567 BC.
 Under the First Emperor (Shi Huangdi), the area was administered as the Qi Commandery.
 Under the Han, this was renamed as the Donglai Commandery (東萊郡).
-Following the Three Kingdoms Period, the area was organized by the Jin as the Donglai Kingdom or Principality, later returning to prefecture status as a jùn and then zhōu.
-Under the Tang and during the Five Dynasties and Ten Kingdoms Period, it was known as Deng Prefecture and organized with the Henan Circuit.
+Following the Three Kingdoms period, the area was organized by the Jin as the Donglai Kingdom or Principality, later returning to prefecture status as a jùn and then zhōu.
+Under the Tang and during the Five Dynasties and Ten Kingdoms period, it was known as Deng Prefecture and organized with the Henan Circuit.
 It was then organized as the Laizhou (萊州府) and then, under the Qing, Dengzhou Prefecture (登州府).

 Up to the 19th century, however, the Zhifu area consisted of nothing but small unwalled fishing villages of little importance.
-Under the Ming, these were first troubled by the "Dwarf Pirates" and then by the overreacting "Sea Ban", which required coastal Chinese to give up trading and most fishing and relocate inland upon pain of death.
+Under the Ming, these were first troubled by the Wokou and then by the overreacting "Sea Ban", which required coastal Chinese to give up trading and most fishing and relocate inland upon pain of death.

 Following the Second Opium War, the Qing Empire was obliged to open more treaty ports by the unequal 1858 Treaty of Tianjin, including Tengchow (now Penglai).
 Its port being found inadequate, Zhifu—about 30 mi away—was selected to act as the seat of the area's foreign commerce.
 The mooring was at considerable distance from shore, necessitating more time and expense in loading and unloading, but the harbor was deep and expansive and business grew rapidly.
 The harbor opened in May 1861, with its status as an international port affirmed on 22 August.
 The official decree was accompanied by the construction of the Donghai Customs House (東海關).
 It quickly became the residence of a circuit intendant ("taotai"), customs house, and a considerable foreign settlement located between the old native town and the harbor.
 Britain and sixteen other nations established consulates in the town.
 The town was initially expanded with well-laid streets and well-built stone houses, even for the poorer classes, a Catholic and a Protestant church were erected, and a large hotel did business with foreigners who employed the town as a summer resort.